Nomination Form for the 2023 History & Social Sciences cycle (for books published in 2020 and 2021)

 - Multiple-author works, but not edited collections, are eligible.
 If a multiple-author book wins, the Prize money will be distributed equally among the authors, unless the authors unanimously agree otherwise.
 One author must visit Notre Dame to lecture and accept the Prize, as detailed below.

 - Publishers may nominate up to three (3) books per imprint for each year’s competition and may submit rationales, reviews, and other relevant information for each entry.
 Authors may nominate their own books.
 Each nomination should be submitted with a completed nomination form and two (2) non-returnable copies of the nominated work.
-The nominating publisher or author also agrees to submit an additional four (4) books upon request if the nomination makes it to a certain stage in the review process.
-Final proofs are acceptable.
+The nominating publisher or author also agrees to submit an additional six (6) books upon request if the nomination makes it to the shortlist in the review process.

 Publication dates are determined by the date the book is published, not the copyright date printed in the book.